Aeroluna/LunaCoopMod/README.md

 As the Infested Banshee's defining trait, it seems odd that it requires research.
 The QOL change also helps quickly burrowing after moving.

-- Added Incubation Chambers upgrade which adds a Broodling escort to Infested Banshees, similar to Brood Lords.
+- Added Incubation Chambers upgrade, which adds a Broodling escort to Infested Banshees, similar to Brood Lords.
   - Does not do impact damage on landing, unlike the Brood Lord.
   - Continues to spawn regular Broodlings while burrowed.